mihanwp/MihanPanel-Lite/readme.txt

 == Changelog ==

+= 8.2 =
+A new modern theme was added to the user panel. (pro version) A new 3D theme has been added to the user panel. (pro version) Solve the redirect problem after entering the post password Solve the problem of login address and profile in the widget Solve the problem of sanitizing fields in saving profiles Solve the problem of changing avatars on some websites (pro version)

 = 8.1 =
 Fixed an HTML error in the iThemes Security plugin Solve the problem of sending SMS in some SMS systems (Pro Version)